Having a savings buffer 'is critical'

 There are lots of savings accounts for people to choose from and it is definitely worth comparing each one to see which packages are best suited to your needs.

-Those who want their money to work even harder for them should also consider term deposits, which generally offer far better interest rates than standard savings funds.
+Those who want their money to work even harder for them should also consider term deposits, which generally offer far better savings interest rates than standard savings funds.

 Banks have been keen to promote their deposits in recent months and some companies have maintained high interest rates in order to attract new customers.